 You can see the lingering effects on our speech of Pearl Harbor and the subsequent war in the Pacific.
 These events meant little to us, as we had all been born after its conclusion.
 The jargon had apparently been handed down from class to class, from older brother to younger brother, and from father to son.

-too, is immortal, for it gives refuge to many folk mysteries.
+for it gives refuge to innumerable folk mysteries.

 You had to wear a coat and tie to all official school functions, including morning chapel, classes, and meals.
 As in the military, you always addressed a master as "Sir."
 That is, you always said, "Yes, Sir" or "No, Sir" in place of a simple "Yes" or "No." You could also address a master by the title of mister, as in "Mr Smith," but never by his first name.
 The only exceptions were for the handful of PhD's on campus, whom you usually addressed as Doctor, as in "Dr Kiernan" or "Dr Harrison."

 Meanwhile, masters and students alike usually addressed a student by his last name only.